oVirt/ovirt-site/source/documentation/self-hosted/chap-Installing_Additional_Hosts_to_a_Self-Hosted_Environment.html.md

     * Alternatively, copy the key displayed in the **SSH PublicKey** field to `/root/.ssh/authorized_keys` on the host to use public key authentication.

 6. Optionally, configure power management, where the host has a supported power management card.
-For information on power management configuration, see [Host Power Management Settings Explained](https://access.redhat.com/documentation/en/red-hat-virtualization/4.0/single/administration-guide#Host_Power_Management_settings_explained) in the *Administration Guide*.
+For information on power management configuration, see "Host Power Management Settings Explained" in the [Administration Guide](/documentation/admin-guide/administration-guide/).

 6. Click the **Hosted Engine** sub-tab.